O JARGON BUSTER

 - A club named after the old wapentake (Viking district)

 covering Harrogate, Ripon, and Nidderdale.
-Web
+Web site.

 - Classic race